JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/declaration-and-assignment.md

 var x = 42;
 ```

-Shortcuts can not be used outside function.
+Shortcuts can not be used outside a function.

 ## GROUPING VARIABLES